 Information will be gathered, recorded and stored in accordance with the following policies:

-Data Protection Policy,
+- Data Protection Policy

-All staff must be aware that they cannot promise service users or their families/ carers that
+All staff must be aware that they cannot promise service users or their families/ carers that they will keep secrets.

 13. Conflict resolution and complaints